 Exploring toxic blooms in pristine lakes.
 Cyanobacteria can also thrive in unpolluted lakes; the reason is an ecological puzzle.
 By studying cyanobacteria in these systems, we are working to identify environmental factors that signal impending blooms.

-By developing automated monitoring systems that forecast algae blooms, we can help resource managers stop outbreaks before lakes are forced to close.
+By developing automated monitoring systems that forecast algae blooms, we can help resource managers stop outbreaks before freshwaters are forced to close.
 Cary research has shown that algal blooms can be reversed and outbreaks thwarted if proper action is taken.